 An example of the simplest plugins that provide two-factor authentication (a specified authorization code that you need to remember) for your WordPress site is Stealth Login Page plugin (free):

 There are other plugins with more convenient and advanced features.
-I’m not doing a research on them right now, so I’ll just name two of them as examples:
+Here’s a couple of great examples which have free versions:

 14. Don’t use the default database table prefix wp_ when installing WordPress

 Some hacking scripts (SQL injection in particular) assume that your tables have prefix wp_.
 You’ll make your website safer and hacker’s lives more difficult if you specify a different prefix for tables when installing WordPress:

 But what if you already use database with the default wp_ prefix?

 In my opinion, the most reliable way to get it fixed is to manually rename database tables, edit Options and UserMeta tables content, as well as configure wp_config.php file.
 But it’s not easy for a beginner.